-The QUALIFI Extended Diploma in Health Coaching and Applied Nutrition is a Level 7 qualification made up of 180 credits.
+The QUALIFI Diploma in Health and Wellness Coaching is a Level 7 qualification made up of 120 credits.

 The units have been designed from a learning time perspective and are expressed in terms of Total Qualification Time (TQT).
 TQT is an estimate of the total amount of time that could reasonably be expected to be required for a learner to achieve and demonstrate the achievement of the level of attainment necessary for the award of a qualification.
 TQT includes undertaking each of the activities of guided learning, directed learning and invigilated assessment.
-180 credits equates to 1800 hours of TQT.
+120 credits equate to 1200 hours of TQT.

-Examples of activities which can contribute to Total Qualification Time include:
+Examples of activities that can contribute to Total Qualification Time include:

 - guided learning

 - independent and unsupervised research/learning

 - unsupervised compilation of a portfolio of work experience

 - unsupervised e-learning

 - unsupervised e-assessment

 - unsupervised coursework

-- watching a pre-recorded podcast or webinar
+- watching a prerecorded podcast or webinar

 - unsupervised work-based learning.

 Guided Learning Hours (GLH) are defined as the time when a tutor is present to give specific guidance towards the learning aim being studied on a programme.
 This definition includes lectures, tutorials and supervised study in, for example, open learning centres and learning workshops.
-Guided Learning includes any supervised assessment activity; this includes invigilated examination and observed assessment and observed work-based practice.
+Guided learning includes any supervised assessment activity; this includes invigilated examination and observed assessment and observed work-based practice.

-Some examples of activities which can contribute to Guided Learning include:
+Some examples of activities that can contribute to guided learning include:

-- classroom-based learning supervised by a tutor - work-based learning supervised by a tutor - live webinar or telephone tutorial with a tutor in real time - e-learning supervised by a tutor in real time - all forms of assessment which take place under the immediate guidance or supervision of a tutor or other appropriate provider of education or training, including where the assessment is competence-based and may be turned into a learning opportunity.
+- classroom-based learning supervised by a tutor - work-based learning supervised by a tutor - live webinar or telephone tutorial with a tutor in real time - e-learning supervised by a tutor in real time - all forms of assessment that take place under the immediate guidance or supervision of a tutor or other appropriate provider of education or training, including where the assessment is competence-based and may be turned into a learning opportunity.